Chopinsky/vue-ahead/vue-ahead/docs/guide/examples.md

 :::

-## Example 5: With Bootstrap 4 Theme, Grouped, and Createable
+## Example 5: With Bootstrap 4 Themes, Grouped, and Creatable

 <vh5></vh5>

 * Features enabled in this example:

-  1. a classic Boostrap 4 form, with a generic input, a Vue-Ahead input control, and a text block _(the Bootstap 3 / IASTATE theme will be compatible as well, we're using the BS-4 here for demonstration, since this version is compatible with the overall website styling)_.
+  1. a classic Bootstrap 4 form, with a generic input, a Vue-Ahead input control, and a text block _(the Bootstrap 3 / IASTATE theme will be compatible as well, we're using the BS-4 here for demonstration, since this version is compatible with the overall website styling)_.
   2. users can choose to create new items, which does not exist in the provided options array
   3. options are grouped
+  4. use callback to enforce "single" option selection
+  5. use item specific class to decorate selected item display

 ::: details